Captured Knights were always

 never fall for that trick since it had been used several times before.

-passable but guess what?
+passable but they didn't.

 The French had blood lust in their eyes so they just charged right